ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

   $ ansible-test sanity -v --docker default --python 2.7 MODULE_NAME

 Note that this example requires Docker to be installed and running.
-If you'd rather not use a container for this, you can choose to use ``--venv`` instead of ``--docker``.
+If you prefer, you can use the Python testing wrapper by passing ``--venv`` instead of ``--docker <container_name>``.

 Unit tests
 ----------